DEALING WITH CROWDS and MINIMIZING YOUR IMPACT:

 Common Waits and Bottlenecks:

 - Driving into the park.
 The entrance stations have a limited number of booths and it's a slow process for individuals to pay the entrance fee and ask questions.
-By mid-morning, the traffic starts to back up into the town of Springdale.
+By mid-morning on holiday weekends, the traffic starts to back up into the town of Springdale.

 - Parking at the Visitor Center.
 While the Visitor Center has a fairly large parking lot, all spots are typically filled by mid-morning.
 NPS recommends that people park in designated lots in Springdale and then take the free town shuttle to the pedestrian entrance of Zion National Park.
 Many visitors also try to find makeshift roadside parking along Route 9 near Canyon Junction, but this can be chaotic.